Prologue

 “Tease,” he says with a sly smile.

 “Anticipation, baby.”
 I jump to my feet, then offer Luke my hand to help him up.
-I know he doesn't need it; I just like touching him.
+I know he doesn’t need it; I just like touching him.
 My stomach flutters every time we make contact.
-I can’t even explain how excited he gets me.

 We trudge single file back up the dark staircase.
 Thankfully, it brings us out near an exit, so we filter straight out onto the sidewalk.